Representative Democracy: A Slippery Hold on Freedom

 Government Secrecy.
 There are classified documents, top secret documents, secret cabinet orders, and many other mechanisms of keeping information about Government operations secret from the Public and the Public has accepted this.
 Unfortunately if secrets are kept from voters it means that they are not in charge and cannot make a fully informed decision on any related issue.
 An example article: Trudeau government has adopted dozens of secret cabinet orders since coming to power

-[CRITICAL FAILURE] No Ability for Voters to Impeach Tyrants: Imagine being able to hire someone but have no power to fire them.
+No Ability for Voters to Impeach Tyrants: Imagine being able to hire someone but have no power to fire them.
 Voters are provided with a way to elect a leader, but usually not provided with any systemic way to get them out of power if they lose approval.
 To seek constitutent approval once every four years rather than in any decision is hardly democratic.

-[CRITICAL FAILURE] Human Rights Legislation often including some clause which allows the Government to override all of the human rights it talks about.
+Human Rights Legislation often including some clause which allows the Government to override all of the human rights it talks about.
 For example, as of this writing, the Premier of Ontario, Canada, is using such a clause to make it illegal for teachers to strike and to legally compel them to accept the Government's contract: Nov 06, 2022 The notwithstanding clause — what it is, why it was used and what happens next.
 This is your 'representative' taking total control over your life on this Earth.

-[CRITICAL FAILURE] Person-based Rather than Idea-based Voting: A democratic system based on voting for people (elections), rather than ideas (referendums, which are not required and very rare in represenatative democracies) by design leads people to select the most promising people rather than the most promising ideas, even though the latter are more important for the nation.
+Person-based Rather than Idea-based Voting: A democratic system based on voting for people (elections), rather than ideas (referendums, which are not required and very rare in represenatative democracies) by design leads people to select the most promising people rather than the most promising ideas, even though the latter are more important for the nation.
 For example, it seems much more reliable to vote for a young person than an old person with less health and vigor.
 Even though it's the ideas which govern the nation, they tend to come secondary when a decision between living human beings, rather than ideas, is what's asked on the election ballot.

-[CRITICAL FAILURE] No effective block of bribes or Incentives for Establishment Cooperation.
+No effective block of bribes or Incentives for Establishment Cooperation.
 For both personal enrichment and support to get re-electeed, politicians have an incentive to cooperate with the Establishment and representative democratic systems typically don't have effective means to prevent that.
 Coverage by established news media, in quantity and quality, is controlled by the Establishment by definition, and it leads if not forces candidates to makes illicit deals of mutual support with the Establishment to have any realistic hope of being elected.

 Since the Establishment tends to depend on fundamental ideas of the present system, mutual support deals between candidates and the Establishment mean that representative democracy is crippled from ever being able to change fundamental systematic problems which profit the Establishment.